Walking with sightseeing in Japan

 See Dates, Prices & Trip Note tab to check which itinerary is running

-Cherry Blossom season is one of the highlights of visiting Japan; however, any time of year is perfect, and we have many dates to choose from in 2026.
+Cherry Blossom season is one of the highlights of visiting Japan; however, any time of year is perfect, and we have many dates to choose from.
 If you are looking for colourful displays then Japan’s landscapes of Maple, ginkgo, and beech trees create dazzling displays along the historic Nakasendo Trail, while Osaka Castle and Kyoto’s streets are framed by autumn leaves.
-Join one of our autumn tours and experience Japan during the season of golden light and fiery colour.
+Join one of our autumn tours from the end of October to end of November and experience Japan during the season of golden light and fiery colour.

 Depart the UK on an overnight flight to Tokyo.